Destinations Italy Florence & Tuscany

 Must orderriver-view tasting menu

-Part of the Ferragamo family's Lungarno Collection.
-The kitchen does refined Tuscan with seafood accents — better seafood than most Florentine fine-dining rooms.
-Six tables on the terrace face the Ponte Vecchio directly; book one of those at sunset and the meal becomes a memory.
-In winter, the dining room is candle-lit and stone-walled.
+One Michelin star inside the Ferragamo family's Lungarno Hotel — refined Tuscan with seafood accents better than most Florentine fine-dining rooms.
+Two tables on the balcony face the Ponte Vecchio directly; book one at sunset and the meal becomes a memory.
+In winter the dining room is candle-lit and stone-walled.

-1 Michelin starTerrace over the Arno6 outdoor tables
+1 Michelin starBalcony over the Arno2 balcony tables

 Wine · Aperitivo · Late Night